-Cheddar is another famous cheese variant categorized as a stretchy cheese for pizza.
-It’s well recognized worldwide because of its sharp taste and attractive yellow cheese pull.
+Cheddar is another famous cheese variant categorized as a stretchy cheese for pizza, making it one of the best cheeses.
+It’s well-recognized worldwide because of its sharp taste and attractive yellow cheese pull.

-Although it doesn’t melt dramatically, this stretchy cheese is an excellent addition to the pizza recipe because its lower elasticity won’t result in blisters, unlike in mozzarella cheese.
+Cheddar is an underrated cheese option for pizza lovers.
+Although it doesn’t melt dramatically, this stretchy and creamy cheese is an excellent addition to the pizza recipe because its lower elasticity won’t result in blisters, unlike mozzarella cheese.

 However, it has a more pungent flavor.

 You can also blend yellow cheddar and white cheddar for a flavor combination.

 Are You Still Baking Pizzas in Your Kitchen Oven?

 Go from a soggy pizza to the perfect pizza!
 How?
 With an Ooni pizza oven.